Head Lice Removal And Prevention

 Head Lice 101

-Now that I am somewhat of an expert I will be giving you the 101 on how to remove lice should your child get it.
-As well I will be sharing with you tips on preventing those little bugs from making an appearance on your child’s head.
+Since I’m somewhat of an expert, I’ll give you the 101 on how to remove lice should your child get it.
+I will also share tips on preventing lice from making an appearance on your child’s head.

 What Are Head Lice?